Visiting Kensington Palace

 Kensington Palace tour, London, England

-Now, of course, it is home to Prince William and his family – meaning that it is the official residence to the second, third, fourth, and fifth in line to the throne!
+Now, of course, it is home to Prince William and his family – meaning that it is the official residence to the first, second, third, and fourth in line to the throne!

 Because it is still used by the royal family, you won’t see a lot of the inside when you visit Kensington Palace, but there’s something special about knowing William and Kate could be just metres away.